2devs-team/reactter/README.md

 <br><br>

 # Roadmap
+We are working in a documentation page aswell creating Youtube tutorials.

 We want keeping adding features for `Reactter`, those are some we have in mind order by priority:

 **V2**